Qi-Yangsjtu/GGSC/readme.md

 check script "test_example.py"
 set necessary file path and run

+Note: our "renderScript/render_new.py" uses a function "JSON_to_camera", please use the provided "renderScript/camera_utils.py" to replace original 3DGS "camera_utils.py", or copy the function "JSON_to_camera" into your own "camera_utils.py"

 ## Result
 you will find the following files after run the script:
 xxx_geo.bin: bitrate for GS center